vkrivelskaya/rsschool-cv/README.md

 ## Setup

-To compile the project, use command: sass src/styles/canvas.scss src/styles/canvas.css To run the project use src/index.html
+To run the project use command:  npm run dev